berylliumsec/nebula/README.md

 Additionally, Nebula offers a command search engine.
 Ethical hackers can effortlessly search for protocols, ports, or specific terms.
 In response, Nebula provides curated suggestions on commands that can aid in identifying potential vulnerabilities.

-Currently, Nebula is integrated with and supports the following renowned ethical hacking tools:
+Currently, Nebula is integrated with and supports the following ethical hacking tools:

 - NMAP: A versatile tool for network discovery and security auditing.
 - OWASP ZAP (Full Scan Only): A popular web application security scanner.